Your trauma response isn't random. It's as predictable as your Enneagram type. And that's your way out.

 Type 7: The Enthusiast

-What broke you: Pain without comfort.
+What created it: Pain without comfort.
 Chaos without safety.
 Parents who needed you happy.
 You learned to run before the hurt could catch you.

-Your trauma response: Flight is life.
+Your survival pattern: Flight is life.
 Stay busy, stay high, stay anywhere but here.
-Your addiction isn’t to substances—it’s to escape itself.
+Your addiction isn’t to substances.
+It’s to escape itself.

 How it shows up now: